 There is no shortage of cenotes to see in the Yucatan peninsula, but this is definitely one of the most famous.
 The Cenote Sagrado is a place of pilgrimage for Mayans, and historically a place to conduct sacrifices during droughts.

-What We Love:
+What We Love About Coba

-Coba doesn’t get as crowded as Chichen Itza, but arrive in the morning or late afternoon to avoid the intense heat while climbing all those stairs!
+Coba doesn’t get as crowded as Chichen Itza, but as we’ve said before (and will say again!), arrive in the morning or late afternoon to avoid the intense heat while climbing all those stairs.
 There are bikes available to rent, which we recommend as it is quite a long way to access the main temple.
-The tour with Alltournative costs $139, and includes transportation, lunch, Coba admission, guide, and adventure activities.
-The admission for Coba alone is 57 pesos; the site is open from 8am-5pm.
+Or take a bici taxi.

 Bring your bathing suit!
 There is a beautiful beach at the base of the temple.
 It gets hot walking around the grounds, so you’ll definitely want to cool off here.

-What We Love:
+What We Love About Tulum

 How to get from Cancun to Tulum

-We had plenty of time to devote one day to each of the ruins, but if you are up for a long day, it is possible to combine Ek Balam and Chichen Itza into one daytrip and Coba and Tulum into another.
-If you are spending time in Cancun, don’t forget to add the Maya Museum into your itinerary.
-It will greatly add to your experience at the temples.
-And again, Alltournative is a good way to support the local economy.
-Try to avoid visiting the sites on Sundays—admission is free to Mexicans, and the temples can get very busy.We were guests of Alltournative for our Coba Encounter.
-All thoughts and opinions are our own.
+We had plenty of time to devote one day to each of the ruins, but if you are up for a long day, it is possible to combine Ek Balam and Chichen Itza into a day trip and Coba and Tulum into another.